|240 Door Vinyl Stripe Kits

 cracked door vinyl, this page will help with that.

-To those of you who thought that black piece was painted
+To those of you who thought this black part was painted

 on, no, it wasn't.
 It's simply black vinyl that was

-stuck onto the paint.
+stuck onto the paint either by the factory or by a dealer.
 It first appeared on 240 Turbo

 models beginning in 1981 (except for black cars, since

-black cars did not get this door vinyl).
+black cars did not get these door vinyl stripes).
 Later it

-also appeared on many other 240s through the 1993
+also appeared on many other 240 sedans and wagons through the 1993

 You can go through TWO of these eraser wheels on a large job like a typical 245.